denizyuret/Knet.jl/docs/src/install.md

 ## Using Amazon AWS

 If you don't have access to a GPU machine, but would like to experiment with one, [Amazon Web Services](https://aws.amazon.com) is a possible solution.
 I have prepared a machine image ([AMI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)) with everything you need to run Knet.
-Here are step by step instructions for launching a GPU instance with a Knet image:
+Here are step by step instructions for launching a GPU instance with a Knet image (the screens may have changed slightly since this writing):

 1\.
 First, you need to sign up and create an account following the instructions on [Setting Up with Amazon